mpyrev-github/OOP_lesson_5/README.md

 ### Realized program functionality:
 * Opening a disk.
 * Check that the disk being opened contains the NTFS file system (by OEM name in the boot record)
-* Reading and saving service information about the file system (preferably in a separate object, and not in the components of the form)
+* Reading and saving service information about the file system (in a separate object)
 * Read the specified file system cluster in the buffer passed as a parameter.
 * Closing the disk.
 ### Try the program